on March 31th, 2020 (JST) current information.

 - The above cannot be brought in by those aged 18 or younger

 Cambodia is 2 hours behind Japan.
 When it is noon in Japan it is 10:00 in Cambodia.
 Daylight saving time is not observed.

 Cambodia has a tropical monsoon climate, and its seasons are roughly divided into the dry season in the wet season.
-The seasons do not differ greatly between regions, for example between Siem Reap and Phnom Penh, during the same period.
+The seasons do not differ greatly between regions during the same period.
 The best season for traveling is the dry season from November to May, and the period from November to January is the most comfortable, with little rain.

 If you are going to visit Siem Reap or Phnom Penh, you can wear the same clothes you would wear in Japan in summer all year round.
 It is useful to have one long-sleeved shirt for places with strong air-conditioning and to prevent sunburn.

 Temperatures and precipitation in Phnom Penh and Tokyo